simoncblyth/opticks/notes/issues/can-optix-selector-defer-expensive-csg.rst

 manually partitioned analytic geometries is substantially faster than ray tracing CSG trees.

-Perhaps CSG tree ray tracing can be deferred until actually needed by replacing the complicated CSG trees for PMT instances with just their outer volumes for rays originating outside the bbox ?
+Perhaps CSG tree ray tracing can be deferred (or simplified) until actually needed by replacing the complicated CSG trees for PMT instances with just their outer volumes for rays originating outside the bbox ?
 Or beyond some distance from instance transform center.